WellthCare

 • Transparency in Coverage (TiC) Rules: Plans must make machine-readable files public that include negotiated rates for covered prescription drugs.

-In summary, while most comprehensive medical plans for active employee groups do include a prescription drug formulary, it is not an absolute rule.
-The critical evolution in benefits administration is shifting focus from mere inclusion to designing pharmacy benefits that are transparent, cost-effective, and integrated into a holistic strategy that improves health and builds wealth-turning a traditional cost center into a strategic asset for both employer and employee.
+So, while most comprehensive medical plans for active employee groups do include a prescription drug formulary, it's not an absolute rule.
+The real shift now is from just having a formulary to making pharmacy benefits transparent, cost-effective, and part of a broader strategy that improves health and builds wealth.
+That turns a cost center into a strategic asset for both employer and employee.

 ← Back to Blog